rohshall/podcaster/README.md

 ### Coming soon

+1. Create separate directory for each podcast
+2. Remember downloaded podcasts in a file in the data directory
+3. Support command switches - sync, check, download (selected podcasts)
-1. Create a shell script to run the program
+4. Create a shell script to run the program
-2. Support command switches
-3. Show listing - local and remote episodes
-4. Download episodes using chapter numbers
-5. Cleanup episodes.
-6. Play the episode

 ## Usage
 ```